DiscourseDB/discoursedb-core/discoursedb-io-edx/README.md

 This component is launched first as indicatd by the ```@Order(1)``` annotation.
 In classes implementing the CommandLineRunner interface, the run method takes over the role of the main method.
 It is automatically invoked by the starter class which also passes on the command line arguments.
 The first argument is supposed to contain the location of the edx forum json dump.

 The forum converter uses the [Jackson-Databind](https://github.com/FasterXML/jackson-databind) library to parse the Json forum dump and bind each entity to a POJO.
 The POJO for a forum post that Jackson maps to can be found [here](https://github.com/DiscourseDB/discoursedb-io-edx/blob/master/discoursedb-io-edx/src/main/java/edu/cmu/cs/lti/discoursedb/io/edx/forum/model/Post.java).
-The ```@map(Post)``` method of the converter then individually maps each Post object produced by the streaming parser to DiscourseDB entities.
+The ```map(Post)``` method of the converter then individually maps each Post object produced by the streaming parser to DiscourseDB entities.

 Mapping a post to DiscourseDB involves the creation of several entities.
 The discoursedb-model documentation will provide a more detailed account of the the discoursedb schema.
 The following decisions have to made in Phase 1 of the forum import process (step through code of the map(Post) method while you read this)